d-meiser/d-meiser.github.io/_drafts/2015-12-10-build-times.md

 date: 2015-12-10
 ---

 One of the perks of building gcc from source is that you get to customize it to your needs.
-One area of customization is the level of optimization with which gcc itself is compiled.
-This should have an impact on subsequent build times with that compiler.
-This can be very helpful when working on a large code base or during testing (especially with continuous integration setups where the code base needs to be built and rebuilt very frequently).
-So how much of a difference does an optimized ubild really make?
+For example you get to choose the level of optimization with which gcc itself is compiled.
+So how much of a difference does an optimized build make?

-To find out I used different builds of gcc to compile several code bases.
-Here are the results.

 ## The contestants

-For this comparison I built gcc's trunk (revision 231276, last modified on12/4/2015) as follows:
+For this comparison I built gcc's trunk (revision 231276, last modified on 12/4/2015) as follows:

 ### default build of gcc: